Let’s keep these three concepts in mind – Price, Time, Volume.

 When the market moves on higher volume in a particular scrip; that’s important than market’s move on lower volumes.
 Many trading strategies have been formed which takes high volume as a confirmation.

 Volume Profile on a Lower time frame like 10m here is an extremely good indicator for intraday traders.
 Low volume on the 221, 222 zones indicate not to buy the breakout; so it discards a trading opportunity based on the breakout.

 Now as breakout strategy and mean reversion complement each other; it also suggests us to look for confirmation on trading opportunity based on mean reversion.

 You can see the scrip is traded most at 217 zone.
 It’s traded medium at 220 zone and traded lower at 222.50 zone.
 So who traded at the 222.50 zone?

-You can never interpret if people bought or sold based colors of Volume Histogram or Volume Profile.
+You can never interpret if people bought or sold based colours of Volume Histogram or Volume Profile.
 That’s not what they signify.
-Brokers or chart-providers beautify it based on relevant candlesticks’ color.
+Brokers or chart-providers beautify it based on relevant candlesticks’ colour.

 In the case of a Doji.
 Well, perfect Doji means Open-Close = 0 which is impossible almost considering the noise of the market.
 Most brokers consider this as red.
 Some broker considers this as green.
 Anyways it won’t matter.

-Well, these red, green colors are made for beautification.
-If you’re satanic, you can change the color of bull candles to red and bear candles to green.
+Well, these red, green colours are made for beautification.
+If you’re satanic, you can change the colour of bull candles to red and bear candles to green.
 No one is stopping you!
 But normally people tend to take something as common.
-So mostly all uses green or blue to color the bull candle.
+So mostly all use green or blue to colour the bull candle.

 A. You are seeing volume profile for the candles you’re seeing on your screen.
 Right now these candlesticks are contributing to volume profile.
 If you zoom out the chart, more candlesticks will fit in and hence you will see the change in volume profile too.